 JVC currently has two series in its TV lineup – the 1080p full HD Emerald Series, and the 4K Ultra HD Diamond Series.
 The Emerald Series comes in two varieties: with and without a Roku media streaming stick.
-The Roku stick is a standard feature an the Diamond Series.
+The Roku stick is a standard feature on the Diamond Series.

 The Diamond Series only has two models – the 85″ DM85UXR and the 65″ DM65USR, which is the topic of this product profile.

 The DM65USR surrounds its 65″ screen with a half-inch wide matte-silver bezel that is slightly thicker along the bottom edge.
 The stand that supports this set is a bit on the flimsy side, especially for a display with such a large screen, and may not provide enough stability.
 So you may want to consider TV straps or a stabilizing bar to secure the display to your TV cabinet or stand.
 The set can also be wall-mounted.

 The DM65USR features a full-array, LED back-lit display with local dimming, which will give this display increased contrast, better black level and shadow detail reproduction.
-The LED array consist of 32 zones.
+The LED array consists of 32 zones.

 This set does not contain a true smart TV platform.
 So there are no built-in apps such as Netflix or Amazon Instant.
 Instead, it uses the included Roku media stick to stream up to 1080p (no 4K) content to the TV.
 The Roku stick will give you access to your favorite apps and channels including the two mentioned above, along with many others such as YouTube, Hulu Plus, Pandora, ESPN, HBOGO, Disney and PBS just to name a few.